CamDavidsonPilon/lifetimes/CONTRIBUTING.md

 # Contributing

+## The General Flow of a Contribution

+A "good" contribution would follow this flow:

+1. (Sometimes Optional) Create an Issue.
+1. Prove that what you've created is better than what already exists.
+1. Create/modify an automated test to guarantee that what you did is not going to break some other thing inside the library.

 ## First Things First: Create an Issue

 Most topics on this library are far from trivial, newcomers might misunderstand some concepts and, thus, if they blindly try to create *Pull Request*, their efforts might be for naught.